barryels/barryels.github.io/src/blog/index.md

 ## Why a blog?

-It's nearly 2024, where everyone and their pet has a blog, why would the world need yet another?
+It's 2024, where everyone and their pet has a blog, why would the world need yet another?

 Well, put simply, this blog is more for me than it is for you, dear reader.
 It's a way for me to use writing as a tool for thinking.
 If there's something valuable here for you, then that's awesome!
 If there isn't, then I hope I didn't add to the noise, nor waste too much of your time.